fcesco/Churn-Prediction/README.md

 ## Streamago Churn Prediction
-Using data science algorithms in order to predict users of Streamago that will churn.
+Using data science algorithms in order to predict users of Streamago that will churn in the next week.

 i.
 Contents
 + [What is Streamago?](#streamago)